Z3R0zz/zeroctl/README.md

 # zeroctl

-`zeroctl` is a custom CLI tool designed to manage various tasks such as changing wallpapers, fetching weather data, and more.
+`zeroctl` is a custom CLI tool designed to manage various tasks such as changing wallpapers, fetching weather data, and more for Hyprland.
 It includes a daemon mode to run scheduled tasks and listen for commands.

 ## Features